snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

 Thanks Dennis!

-<h2 id="table-upgrades">7.
-New approach to table upgrades</h2>
+<h2 id="table-upgrades">8.
+New approach to atomic.events upgrades</h2>

 Starting in this release, we are taking a new approach to upgrading the `atomic.events` table.
-Previous upgrades would rename the existing table as "atomic.events_$OLD_VERSION" and create a new table with the new schema.
-We will now be directly mutating the old table using `ALTER` statements.
+Previous upgrades would typically rename the existing table as "atomic.events_{{old version}}", create a new table with the new structure and copy all events over.

+From this release onwards, our upgrades to `atomic.events` will always only mutate the existing table using `ALTER` statements.
+This is intended to make upgrades to existing Redshift databases much faster.

 To prevent confusion about the version of a particular `atomic.events` table, the table creation and migration scripts now add the version to the table as a comment using the [COMMENT][postgres-comment] statement.

-<h2 id="combinedConfiguration">8.
+<h2 id="other-improvements">9.
 Other improvements</h2>

 We have also: